Importing fresh produce for commercial purposes

 Imported fresh produce can introduce exotic plant pests and diseases that could be harmful to Australia’s environment, agriculture and economy.
-To safeguard Australia, the department sets conditions for the import of all fresh produce to Australia.
+To safeguard Australia, we set conditions for the import of all fresh produce to Australia.
 Note, the importation of fresh produce for personal use is not permitted.

-To find out whether a fresh commodity from a specific country is permitted and what import conditions apply, search the Biosecurity Import Conditions system (BICON) for the commodity or country pathway.
+To find out whether a fresh produce commodity from a specific country is permitted and the import conditions that apply, search the Biosecurity Import Conditions system (BICON).

-If import conditions are not listed on BICON for the pathway, fresh produce cannot be imported until:
+If import conditions are not listed in BICON for the pathway, you cannot import the fresh produce until:

 - an import risk analysis has been completed by the department

-Importers are responsible for meeting all import conditions and covering all associated costs for services provided by the department and other parties.
+Importers are responsible for meeting all import conditions and covering all fees and charges for services provided by the department and other parties.
 This includes the costs of import permits, documentation assessments, inspections, treatments, and diagnostic tests.

 Costs associated with diagnostic testing may vary according to the type of test.

 Meeting Australia’s food laws